-Sally is an architect and urban designer and has built a strong reputation for delivering design excellence in regeneration, and championing high quality urban housing.
+Sally is an architect and urban designer and has built a strong reputation for championing high quality urban housing.
 She is a published author on housing design with a background working with Cabe and local authorities across the UK on masterplans and urban strategies.
 Under her leadership we have achieved unanimous planning consents for hundreds of high quality new homes in London and she has made it her mission to find a unique narrative for each place and its community.
 Sally grew up in Durban, South Africa and studied at Kwa-Zulu Natal, Oxford Brookes and The Architectural Association.
 She is a member of the Redbridge Design Review Panel and is an external examiner at Oxford Brookes University.

-Iain was born in Zimbabwe and finished his schooling in Durban, South Africa where he studied architecture at the University of Natal.
-Iain has worked extensively in both South Africa and the UK, and brings a wealth of design experience across a wide range of scales and diverse sectors.
-Working in the UK between 2001 and 2009 Iain rose to Associate at Walters and Cohen Architects where he gained in-depth experience in the education sector and worked on several public buildings.
+Iain studied architecture at the University of Natal in South Africa.
+He has worked extensively in both South Africa and the UK, and brings a wealth of design experience across a wide range of scales and diverse sectors.
+Working in the UK between 2001 and 2009 Iain rose to Associate at Walters and Cohen Architects where he gained experience in the education sector and worked on several public buildings.
 Moving back to South Africa in 2009 Iain started his own practice working in the high-end residential and hospitality sectors.
-Iain returned to the UK in 2015 to join Stitch and has recently become a director.
-He is currently project leader for several infill housing schemes in Croydon which have won housing awards as part of the Brick by Brick Smaller Sites Programme.
-Outside of the office he loves to cook and has a love-hate relationship with home DIY.
-Iain enjoys pickles, pork crackling and fine bourbon.
+Iain returned to the UK in 2015 to join Stitch.
+He provides design leadership in the office and is currently project leader for several infill housing schemes in Croydon which have won housing awards as part of the Brick by Brick Smaller Sites Programme.